VerenaGerbasich/VerenaGerbasich/README.md

 #### A little bit about me...

-hen I'm not coding, you can probably find me working on my next cosplay project.
+When I'm not coding, you can probably find me working on my next cosplay project.